Wine production in Odesa Oblast: History

-After the start of the Great War and the Russian Revolution in 1914-1922, plantations were massively destroyed, but from the mid-1920s, during the New Economic Policy (NEP) policy and later, wine making was partially restored until 1936.
+After the start of the Great War and the Russian Revolution in 1914–1922, plantations were massively destroyed, but from the mid-1920s, during the New Economic Policy (NEP) policy and later, wine making was partially restored until 1936.
 In 1931, the People's Commissariat of Land Affairs of the Ukrainian SSR appropriated the winery named after V. Tairov on the Sukhyi Estuary to the Institute of Viticulture and Wine making.
 At the same time, it was actually forbidden to cite and popularize scientists, breeders, and specialists who developed wine making in Odesa until 1917.

 After the Second World War and collectivization, there was a decline in production again.
 Already in the 1950s and until the end of the 1970s, the rise of the wine industry began.

 A new segment of the rapid development of wine making in Odesa Oblast occurred in the 1960s: then the area of our vineyards almost equaled those of Moldova and "Odessovkhozvintrest," which united 26 wine state farms and 13 wineries, and produced as many products as Crimean associations.
 At the end of the 1980s of the last century, the Odesa region produced 3.2 million litres of wine, and more than 10 million bottles of champagne were produced.

-Viticulture in Odesa region reached its greatest development in 1981-1985: 18,500 hectares of new vineyards were planted.
+Viticulture in Odesa region reached its greatest development in 1981–1985: 18,500 hectares of new vineyards were planted.
 Vineyards occupied 2% of the area of agricultural land in the region, at the same time they provided 15% of cash receipts and up to 25% of profit from the sale of plant products.

 Prohibition of perestroika led to the mass extermination of the wine industry.
 According to economists' calculations, in 1985–1990, Odesa Oblast lost almost 1 billion dollars in the grape and wine-making complex.

 Over the past thirty years, the area of grape plantations has decreased by more than 2.5 times.
 Gross turnover also decreased by 2.2 times.
 Over the past thirty years, more than 50,000 hectares of vineyards in the Odesa Oblast have been uprooted.

+Since 2023, numerous wines from Odesa Oblast have geographical indication protection in Ukraine, including Chabag and Acha-Abag (from Shabo), Prydunaiska Bessarabia, Yapluh, and Frumushika Valley.